mudox/home/content/post/site-build-notes.md

 tags        = ['Site Notes', 'Web'] toc         = 'true' description = '''
 I am not a professional web developer.
-Here records all my gains during building the site.
+I will keep building this site in my casual time as well as learning some basic web skills as much as I could.
+Here records my designing decisions and gains during building the site.
 '''
 +++